awsdocs/aws-codedeploy-user-guide/doc_source/instances-ec2-create.md

      --iam-instance-profile Name=iam-instance-profile
    ```
 **Note**
 This command creates a default security group for the Amazon EC2 instance that allows access to several ports, including unrestricted access for SSH through port 22 and, alternatively, HTTP through port 80\.
 As a best practice, we recommend restricting access to the SSH and HTTP ports only\.
-AWS CodeDeploy does not require unrestricted port access and does not require HTTP port access\.
+CodeDeploy does not require unrestricted port access and does not require HTTP port access\.
 For more information, see [Tips for Securing Your Amazon EC2 Instance](https://aws.amazon.com/articles/1233)\.

    **For Windows Server**